baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Buttons.md

   - **`IconImage`**: A `Forms9Patch.Image` element to be used as the button's icon image.
   - **`IconText`**: An alternative to `IconImage`, enabling the use of Unicode characters or special font characters as button icons.
 Just like the `HtmlText` property, this property will decode HTML markup, allowing you to specify colors, fonts and other attributes.

+## Forms9Patch.Segment

+The `Segment` element is used primarily to populate the `SegmentedController` and secondarily, to customize individual segments beyond the default values provided by the parent `SegmentedController`.

+### Properties
+- **IconImage**: `Forms9Patch.Image` as the segment's optional image.
+It will be tinted either to `FontColor` when enabled and grey when disabled *if* the parent `SegmentControl`'s `TintImage=true` and the image is a PNG with transparency.
+- **IconText**: alternative to the ImageSource property.
+Used to specify HTML formatted text for button's icon.
+Great when used with Google's Material Font.
+- **Text**: the segment's optional text.
+- **HtmlText**: text formatted via subset of HTML tags.
+See the Using the HtmlLabel property section below for more information.
+FontColor: the color of the text when enabled.
+Disabled segmentS use a shade of grey determined by the DarkTheme property.
+FontAttributes: is the text bold or italics?
+IsSelected: Is the segment in the selected state?
+Note: Segment's parent's StickyBehvior property must be Radio or MultiSelect for this to change in response to the segment being tapped.
+IsEnabled: Is the segment enabled?
+Orientation: Do you want the text and image placed image on top of text (vertical) or image to the left of text (horizontal)?
+Events
+Command: The ICommand to execute when the segment is pressed.
+NOTE: If the segment's parent's StickyBehvior property is set to None, then this will fire anytime the segment is tapped.
+Otherwise, it will fire only when the segment transitions from unselected to selected.
+CommandParameterThe parameter used in ICommand calls.
+Tapped: EventHandler be called anytime a segment is tapped.
+Selected: EventHandler be called when a segment transitions from unselected to selected.
+LongPressing: EventHandler be called when a segment is being held down long enough to be considered a long press.
+LongPressed: EventHandler be called when a segment's long press has ended.